DoctorWhoof/Houdini-To-Mojo3D-Exporter/README.md

 # Houdini-To-Mojo3D-Exporter
 A Python exporter that converts a Simple Houdini Scene to a .mojo3d file.
-Mojo3D is a module that ships with the Monkey2 Programming Language, which has the right balance between simplicity, out-of-the-box functionality and power.
-It features Physically Based shaders, GLTF support and a simple component system.
+Mojo3D is a module that ships with the Monkey2 Programming Language.
+It features Physically Based shaders, GLTF 2.0 support and a simple component system.

+Monkey2 has the right balance between simplicity, out-of-the-box functionality and power.
+It translates itself to C++ code and then compiles to binary code that runs on many platforms, including Desktop, Mobile and Web.

 http://monkeycoder.co.nz